 The Department of Defense was directed by Congress through Public Law 99-145 to be the government agency responsible for destruction of the chemical weapons stockpile.
 To comply with treaty agreements and congressional mandate, destruction of these weapons was to be completed by 2007.
 An additional five-year extension was exercised allowing the program to meet a 2012 deadline.
+Another extension is approved for a January 2023 deadline.

 The U.S. Army Engineering and Support Center, Huntsville, is the U.S. Army Corps of Engineers’ agent for facility design and facility construction of chemical demilitarization facilities.
 The U.S. Army Rock Island Contracting Command, Rock Island, Illinois, is the contracting agency.